otaviojava/jcassandra-book/06-java-driver.md

 ```

 In the first contact with Mapper, the code reduction is impressive.
 The highlight for this example are the two new classes that appear:

-`MappingManager` and` Mapper`, which serve both to manage instances and to facilitate communication between CQL and a Java object respectively.
+`MappingManager` and `Mapper`, which serve both to manage instances and to facilitate communication between CQL and a Java object respectively.

-Now, let's go even deeper, we still need to do a search for the key and also create dynamic queries with `PreparedStatement`.
+Now, let's delve even deeper, we still need to do a search for the key and also create dynamic queries with `PreparedStatement`.

 ```java
 public class App {